Logo

 Howard Florey expected that penicillin would be hailed as a breakthrough, but he was disappointed; his results aroused little interest.

-Howard Florey would spend the next two years attempting to drum up interest in what he believed to be the most important medical discovery of the century.
+Howard Florey spent the next two years attempting to generate interest in what he believed to be the most important medical discovery of the century.

-Howard Florey was elected a Fellow of the Royal Society in March 1941, but his work with penicillin played little part.
+Howard Florey was elected a Fellow of the Royal Society in March 1941, but his work with penicillin played little part in this.

-In New Haven Howard Florey met Fulton and was reunited with the children.
+In New Haven Howard Florey met Fulton and was reunited with his children.

 Howard Florey returned to Oxford in September without undertakings to produce the kilogram quantities of penicillin required for clinical trials, but the Japanese attack on Pearl Harbor in December 1941 brought the United States into the war and infused a new urgency into penicillin production.